-The recent U.S. tariffs have created significant uncertainties for international trade dynamics, presenting both challenges and opportunities for Indian businesses, particularly those engaged in the U.S. market.
-From a business perspective, these developments necessitate proactive strategies to mitigate risks in both short and long terms and capitalise on emerging opportunities.
-Indian companies need to adapt by diversifying export markets, renegotiating trade agreements and enhancing supply chain resilience to navigate these complexities.
+The recent U.S. tariffs have created significant uncertainties for international trade dynamics, presenting challenges for Indian businesses, particularly those engaged in the U.S. market.
+From a business perspective, these developments necessitate proactive strategies to mitigate risks in both the short and long term.
+Indian companies need to adapt by diversifying export markets, renegotiating trade agreements, shifting focus to value-added services and enhancing supply chain resilience to navigate these complexities.

-Implementing immediate and forward-looking strategies is critical now to minimising risks, maintaining stability and driving sustainable growth.
+Implementing immediate and forward-looking strategies is critical now to minimise risks, maintain stability and drive sustainable growth.
 Explore the intricacies of trade and tariffs to understand their impact on India, develop strategies for navigating complex bilateral regulations and uncover opportunities for expanding cross-border operations.

 India and the U.S. trade dynamics